SofaPirate/Plaquette/README.md

 ### Upload sketch

-Upload your sketch to the Arduino board: the LED on the board should start blinking once every two seconds.
+Upload your sketch to the Arduino board.
+You should see the LED on the board blinking once every two seconds at a regular pace.

 Hurray!!!

 ### Full code